 for our client today - she has naturally textured hair, and the last haircut that she got, they used a razor.

-the last person that cut her hair, cut it quite short on the left side, you can see how much shorter it is on the left than the rest.
+the last person that cut her hair, cut it quite short on the left side, you can see how much shorter it is on the left than on the right.

-so, this is going to dictate the length that we're going to have.
+the left side is going to dictate the final length that she will have.

-so the first thing we're going to do is start with putting 6.3 on the roots.
+i’m going to start by putting 6.3 on the roots.

 you can see, i've gone ahead and put her root color everywhere and then sectioned her hair off into four quadrants.

-i've already got the first one completed. lets take a look at the process on this second quadrant.
+i've already got the first quadrant completed. let's take a look at the process on this second quadrant.

 along the bottom, i'm going to do a fine weave. i want her hairline to be very SOFT and BLENDED.

-moving up the sections, i'm going to STAGGER the amount of blonde that i slice in there.
+i will transition to slices as i move up the section. i'm going to STAGGER the amount of blonde that i slice in there.

-i'm going to take HORIZONTAL SECTIONS and at the root i'm going to back comb a little bit. that's going to to help to diffuse the line, to soften the gradient from dark to light.
+i'm going to take HORIZONTAL SECTIONS and back comb the root a little bit. that's going to help to diffuse the melt from dark to light.

 i'm going to continue this pattern all the way up the section